Rate-cost tradeoffs in control: Causal Shannon lower bound

 \end{remark}

+\begin{remark} In lieu of the long-term average (Ces\`aro mean) constraint in \eqref{eq:wmse}, \cite{gorbunov1974prognostic,tatikonda2004stochastic} considered a more stringent constraint in which the average distortion is bounded at each time instant $i$.
+In the infinite time horizon, for Gauss-Markov sources, both formulations are equivalent, as optimal rates and distortions settle down to their steady states \cite[Th.
+3]{derpich2012uppercausal}, \cite{tanaka2015stationary}.
+For the scalar case this equivalence also follows by comparing \eqref{eq:slbseq} (obtained with a Ces\`aro mean constraint) and \eqref{eq:Rdgauss} (obtained in \cite{gorbunov1974prognostic,tatikonda2004stochastic} with a pointwise constaint). \end{remark}

 \thmref{thm:slba}, stated next, shows that the converse in \thmref{thm:seqslb} can be approached by a DPCM quantization scheme with uniform rate and distortion allocations (in the limit of infinite time horizon).
-This implies that nonuniform rate and distortion allocations permitted by \eqref{eq:wmse} and \eqref{eq:Idircond}--\eqref{eq:Hdircond} cannot yield significant performance gains. \detail{Forcing uniform rate and/ or distortion allocation over time, i.e. $I(S^i; \hat S_i | \hat S^{i-1}) = r$ and $\E{(S_i - \hat S_i)^T \mat W_i (S_i - \hat S_i) } = d$ and following the proof of \thmref{thm:seqslb} would yield the same converse result as \eqref{eq:slbseq}, which imposes only time-average constraints.} \begin{thm} For the Markov process \eqref{eq:St} such that $V$ has a regular density and a sequence of weight matrices such that \eqref{eq:liminfass} holds, the causal entropy function is bounded by
+This implies that nonuniform rate and distortion allocations permitted by \eqref{eq:wmse} and \eqref{eq:Idircond}--\eqref{eq:Hdircond} cannot yield significant performance gains. \begin{thm} For the Markov process \eqref{eq:St} such that $V$ has a regular density and a sequence of weight matrices such that \eqref{eq:liminfass} holds, the causal entropy function is bounded by